What’s the saying? “If the world really made sense, men would be the ones riding side-saddle.”

 “I think in trot and canter, staying in the middle of the horse,” he said.
 “When you ride traditionally it’s very symmetrical.
 You have an even amount of weight in the stirrups and both seat bones.
 You’re very centered on the horse, and side-saddle you’re actually very central on your horse, your legs and your feet are off to one side, and your hip and seat bones are off to the other side, and your shoulder is parallel with the horse, so it’s a lot more difficult.”

-While he enjoyed his experience, Boyd says once is good enough for him.
+While he enjoyed his experience, Martin says once is good enough for him.

 “I think I can now say that I’ve been there and done it, and I don’t think you’ll see me in a side-saddle again,” he said.